 All students in the combined programs pursue comprehensive study of basic biologic and health sciences in preparation for teaching and research.
 They must complete the courses listed below, including the core courses and the basic science and departmental courses listed for their M.S. track.
 They also must prepare, submit, and defend their thesis based on the results of research conducted during their course of study.
-See M.S. in Oral Science in the Catalog for additional information about requirements and admission.
+See the M.S. in oral science in the Catalog for additional information about requirements and admission.

 |OPRM:5200||Stomatology Literature Review||arr.|